um-acs/acs_docs/docs/clusters/general-usage/5-jobs/9-memory.rst

 Multi-host bigmem jobs
 ^^^^^^^^^^^^^^^^^^^^^^

-If the bigmem queue does not allow multi-host jobs,  submit a ticket for assistance if you determine this is necessary for your work.
+The bigmem queue does not allow multi-host jobs,  submit a ticket for assistance if you determine this is necessary for your work.
 Submit big multi-node jobs to ``parallel`` instead.

 Verifying what you asked for and what happened